GPU Meaning & What Does a GPU Control?

 Key Takeaways

-GPUs have evolved from solely graphics rendering tools to versatile processors capable of accelerating a wide range of computational tasks, including AI, scientific research, and video editing.
+GPUs have evolved from graphics rendering tools to versatile processors capable of accelerating a wide range of computational tasks, including AI, scientific research, and video editing.

 The architecture of GPUs allows for parallel processing, making them highly efficient for tasks that require extensive calculations, surpassing the capabilities of traditional CPUs in specific applications.